 Parents should also monitor the peer relationships of their children.
-Poor peer relationships or a lack of friendships can be an early sign of schizoid personality disorder.
+Poor peer relationships or a lack of friendships can be an early sign of this disorder.

 A common issue is differentiating between autism spectrum disorder and schizoid personality disorder.
 This is because some of the symptoms around emotions and social impairment tend to overlap in both diagnoses.
-Parents should resist trying to diagnose their child with schizoid personality disorder until he or she has reached adulthood.
+Parents should resist trying to diagnose their child with any type of personality disorder until he or she has reached adulthood.

 Treating Schizoid Personality Disorder

-Those diagnosed with a schizoid personality disorder are not often prescribed medications, unless they have other current diagnoses as well, such as depression or anxiety.
+Those diagnosed with this disorder are not often prescribed medications, unless they have other current diagnoses as well, such as depression or anxiety.